aws/aws-sam-cli/designs/sam_build_cmd.md

     -   Python with PIP
     -   Golang with Go CLI
     -   Dotnetcore with DotNet CLI
-2. Each Lambda function in SAM template gets built
+2. Each Lambda function in SAM template gets built by default unless a `function_identifier` (LogicalID) is passed to the build command
 3. Produce stable builds (best effort): If the source files did not change, built artifacts should not change.
 4. Built artifacts should \"just work\" with `sam local` and